ktorio/ktor-documentation/topics/Serving_Static_Content.md

 ```

 ### Serving all files including in subfolders
-The `file` function can also take the string `"."` which will serve up any file as long as the request path and physical filename match.
-Ktor will use the filename extension to determine the `Content-Type` of the file requested.
+The `file` function can also take the string `"."`, which will serve up any file as long as the request path and physical filename match.

 ```kotlin
 routing {